kvz/bash3boilerplate/README.md

-When hacking up BASH scripts, I often find there are some higherlevel things like logging, configuration, commandline argument parsing that:
+When hacking up BASH scripts, I often find there are some higher level things like logging, configuration, command-line argument parsing that:

- - I need everytime
+ - I need every time
  - Take quite some effort to get right
  - Keep you from your actual work